AdamStuckert/LabOnboarding/README.md

 ## Data storage

-All data must be stored in **READ ONLY** format in our storage on the Carya cluster (note to Adam: add a mechanism and location for this on the cluster later).
+All data must be stored in **READ ONLY** format in our storage on the Carya cluster, we have a specific repository for this which is in RAID5 format.
 Your data will be in a subdirectory under your name.
 Please arrange your data so that each project is in its own directory with appropriate metadata (I will provide a document on this eventually).
 When all readsets are back from the core and have been QC'd they should be archived on NCBI/ENA and embargoed for maximum time frame (2-3 years).

 I will purchase a sufficiently large external hard drive for you to take data with you (pending funds, but this should be feasible).

+**I expect ALL lab members to maintain their sequence data and products on my cluster repository and general data on the lab Google Drive.** If you do not put your data there, then I reserve the right to not discuss any results or manuscripts _until I have acces to the data_.
+Data generation is a critical step in the scientific process, but if the data are not maintained in perpetuity, then they mean nothing.
+Our lab is supported and funded by state and federal taxpayer money, it is our responsibility to spend that wisely _and maintain data and products for future work._

 ## Undergraduate students